 Overview

 This file contains Label Generation Rules (LGR) for the Devanagari script as would be appropriate for the Root zone.
-For more details on this proposal see "Proposal for Generation Panel for Neo-Brahmi Scripts Label Generation Ruleset for the Root Zone [Proposal]".
+For more details on this proposal see "Proposal for a Devanagari Script Root Zone Label Generation Rule-Set [Proposal]".
 The format of this file follows [RFC 7940].

 wrong proposal document

 Repertoire

-NBGP, in Section 5 "Repertoire" proposes 83 unique code-points to be made part of the Devanagari LGR [Proposal] in addition to two sequences i.e. 0931 094D 092F and 0931 094D 0939 which put the character U+0931 (DEVANAGARI LETTER RRA) in its own specific context beyond which it does not stand by itself.
+The NeoBrahmi Generation Panl (NBGP), proposes 83 unique code-points to be made part of the Devanagari LGR [Proposal] in addition to two sequences i.e. 0931 094D 092F and 0931 094D 0939 which put the character U+0931 (DEVANAGARI LETTER RRA) in its own specific context beyond which it does not stand by itself.
 Accordingly, while U+0931 (ऱ) is not listed by itself it brings the total of distinct code points to 84.

+A number of other sequences have been defined in connection with the definition of variants, bringing the total repertoire entries to 92 (see “Variants” below).

 The user will see 92 entries in the table, so this summary should prepare for that; if cross-script variants are found to be necessary, there will be “out-of-repertoire” code points listed as well.

 The repertoire includes code points used by languages written in Devanagari that fall within [EGIDS] scale 1 to 4.
 Boro, Braj, Dhundari, Mundari, Kharia have also been additionally covered.
-Though listed in EGIDS scale 4, Saraiki is not covered by the NBGP.
-As per ethnologue, for Devanagari script is "no longer in use" by Saraiki community.
-Ref: https://www.ethnologue.com/language/skr for these details the reader can refer to section 5
+Though listed in EGIDS scale 4, Saraiki is not covered because Devanagari script is "no longer in use" by Saraiki community.
+(For more details, see Section 5 "Repertoire" in [Proposal]).

+for these details the reader can refer to section 5

 The repertoire is based on [MSR-2], which is a subset of Unicode 6.3 [Unicode 6.3].

-Each code-point has associated Glyph, Character Name, Unicode General Category (gc), Indic Syllabic Category and Reference.

 this is true for the HTML version of the document, but not for the XML source.
 Perhaps best to leave this sentence out, for in the HTML version the table comes with a legend generated by the tool that explains all the data.

 Variants

 According to Section 6 "Variants", in "[Proposal]", this LGR defines variants which are "Confusing due to deviation from normally perceived character formations by larger linguistic community" These cases are not of mere visual similarity as they involve some deviations from the widely accepted norms of Devanagari Akshar formations.
-These can cause confusion even to a careful observer and hence being proposed as variants.
-Following are it's broad categories Vowel/Vowel sign followed by Nukta
+These can cause confusion even to a careful observer and are hence being proposed as variants.
+They fall into two broad categories:

+Vowel/Vowel sign followed by Nukta

 Unique Vowels and Vowel Signs required for Kashmiri

 best perhaps to make this a short list (using <ul> etc. HTML codes)

-Variant Disposition: As variants are of confusingly similar, albeit of a peculiar nature, it is proposed that they be considered of "blocking" nature.
-There is no preference among these variants.
-Whichever label containing either of these variants is chosen earlier, the other one equivalent variant label should be blocked.
+Variant Disposition: All variants are of type “blocked”, making labels that differ only by these variants mutually exclusive: whichever label containing either of these variants is chosen earlier would be delegated, while the other one label should be blocked.

 perhaps a term other than “peculiar” would be preferable and “nature” is used a bit repetitively; see the suggested alternative phrasing.

 In addition to these, NBGP plans to do cross-script variant analysis among all the scripts under NBGP ambit.
 That will be separately released.